sebanc/linuxloops/Readme/Distro-notes.md

 Manjaro does not have secure boot support through its official repository.
 Linuxloops will pre-install the "shim-signed" bootloader AUR package.

-## NixOS

-After install, if you want to install packages via nix, open the teminal and run "sudo nix-channel --update" first.

 ## OpenSUSE

 ### Specific note for OpenSUSE installation in a disk image with secure boot enabled